tramlinehq/docs/docs/using-tramline/working-pane/store-releases.md

 Once the rollout is started, you can **increase** the rollout, **halt** it, or, release to **all the users** right away if you confident about your release.

 <!-- ![](/img/android-staged-rollout-started.png) -->

+If you have enabled [auto-start rollout after submission](/using-tramline/release-management/release-settings#auto-start-rollout-after-submission), the staged rollout begins automatically once the submission preparation completes, without requiring a manual trigger.

+If you have enabled [automatic rollout](/using-tramline/release-management/release-settings#automatic-rollout), Tramline will automatically progress through the configured rollout stages once daily, as long as the release remains [healthy](/using-tramline/quality-and-monitoring/release-health-monitoring).
+You can pause or resume automatic progression, or switch back to manual control at any time.